oamg/leapp/docs/source/first-actor.md

 class HostnameScanner(Actor):
      name = 'hostname_scanner'
-     description = 'For the actor hostname_scanner has been no description provided.' consumes = ()
+     description = 'No description has been provided for the hostname_scanner actor.' consumes = ()
      produces = ()
      tags = ()